AdobeDocs/campaign-standard.en/help/integrating/using/configure-microsoft-dynamics-365-for-campaign-integration.md

 1. Fill out the app registration screen:

-    * Name: adobe campaign
+    * Name: adobe campaign `<stage or prod>`
     * Supported account type: **[!UICONTROL Accounts in this organizational directory only]** (default value)

  For more information about creating a new application, refer to [this section](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).

 >[!NOTE]
 >
->Azure AD assigns a unique application (client) ID to your app.
-You will need this ID later on in configuring Dynamics 365, as well as when you perform Unifi Post Provisioning steps.
+>Azure AD assigns a unique application` (client) ID to your app.
+You will need this ID later on in configuring Dynamics 365, as well as when you perform pre-integration setup for the integration tool.

 ### Generate client secret